-- VirtualBox is our graphical user interface (GUI), which most of this User Manual is dedicated to describing, especially in chapter 3, Starting out with VirtualBox, page 22.
+- VirtualBox is our graphical user interface (GUI), which most of this User Manual is dedicated to describing, especially in chapter 3, Starting out with VirtualBox, page 27.
 While this is the easiest-to-use of our interfaces, it does not (yet) cover all the features that VirtualBox provides.
 Still, this is the best way to get to know VirtualBox initially. - 2.
 VBoxManage is our command-line interface and is described in the next section. - 3.
 VBoxSDL is an alternative, simple graphical front-end with an intentionally limited feature set, designed to only display virtual machines that are controlled in detail with VBoxManage.
 This is interesting for business environments where displaying all the bells and whistles of the full GUI is not feasible.
-VBoxSDL is described in chapter 7.3, VBoxSDL, the simplified VM displayer, page 75. - 4.
-Finally, VBoxVRDP is yet another front-end that produces no visible output on the host at all, but merely acts as a VRDP server.
-Now, even though the other graphical front-ends (VirtualBox and VBoxSDL) also have VRDP support built-in and can act as a VRDP server, this particular front-end requires no graphics support.
+VBoxSDL is described in chapter 7.3, VBoxSDL, the simplified VM displayer, page 89. - 4.
+Finally, VBoxHeadless is yet another front-end that produces no visible output on the host at all, but merely acts as a VRDP server.
+Now, even though the other graphical front-ends (VirtualBox and VBoxSDL) also have VRDP support builtin and can act as a VRDP server, this particular front-end requires no graphics support.
 This is useful, for example, if you want to host your virtual machines on a headless Linux server that has no X Window system installed.
-For details, see chapter 7.4.1, VBoxVRDP, the headless VRDP server, page 77.
+For details, see chapter 7.4.1, VBoxHeadless, the VRDP-only server, page 91.

 If the above front-ends still do not satisfy your particular needs, it is relatively painless to create yet another front-end to the complex virtualization engine that is the core of VirtualBox, as the VirtualBox core neatly exposes all of its features in a clean COM/XPCOM API.
+This API is described in chapter 10, VirtualBox programming interfaces, page 127.